What is a Section 60I Certificate?

 - you did attend and the other party (or you) did not make a genuine effort to resolve issues.

-From 1 March 2009, Family Dispute Resolution Practitioners have been able to issue an additional type of certificate, stating that the Family Dispute Resolution (mediation) started, but the practitioner considered that it would not be appropriate to continue.
+From 1 March 2009, Family Dispute Resolution Practitioners have been able to issue an additional type of certificate.
+It states that the Family Dispute Resolution (mediation) started, but the practitioner considered that it would not be appropriate to continue.

-When filing an Application, the court requires that a copy of the Section 60I Certificate be filed with the court Application, unless the court is satisfied that an exemption applies.
+When filing an Application, the court requires that a copy of the Section 60I Certificate be filed with the court Application.
+This is unless the court is satisfied that an exemption applies.
 There are very limited reasons why a Court would accept an Application for filing, without a Section 60I certificate.

 Finding a Family Dispute Resolution Practitioner